 - Lending methodology – Develop appropriate policies and procedures to evaluate loan requests from the private health sector

-- Develop and structure risk-mitigation instruments to address collateral challenges
+- Develop and structure risk-mitigation instruments to address collateral challenges that limit private sector investment in health sector

 - Training – Train personnel on sales and loan evaluation techniques